Trident Motorsport

-Trident Motorsport (formerly known as Trident Racing) is a motor racing team that competes in single-seater formula racing.
+Trident Motorsport, or simply Trident (formerly known as Trident Racing) is a motor racing team that competes in single-seater formula racing.
 It was founded in 2006 in order to compete in the GP2 championship, which was Europe's second highest-ranking single-seater formula below Formula One.
-Trident is headquartered at San Pietro Mosezzo in the Piedmont region of Italy.
+Trident has its headquarters in Milan, Italy, and its factory in Ossona, in the metropolitan area of Milan.